-This document applies to all young people under 18 at the school, in nursery and in Slippers.
-Anyone coming into contact with the children in our school or visiting the school site must abide by this policy.
-Everyone working at the school as a member of staff, governor or volunteer has a duty to safeguard and protect our children.
-They must read this policy and sign to say they agree to work to it.
-Visitors to the school, including contractors, must read our safeguarding statement.
+- This document applies to all young people under 18 at the school. - Anyone coming into contact with the children in our school or visiting the school site must abide by this policy. - Everyone working at the school as a member of staff, or volunteer, has a duty to safeguard and protect our children.
+They must read this policy and sign to say they agree to work to it. - Visitors to the school, including contractors, must read our safeguarding statement and Visitor Code of Conduct.